Principles of Pay and Recognition

 Staff are invited to view the local pay negotiation outcomes.

-Equal Pay audits are conducted annually and remedial steps taken where required.
+Equal Pay and Gender Pay audits are conducted annually and the findings are published.

 Remuneration and Nominations Committee

 The College is committed to offering a total reward package that is equitable, fair and appropriately reflects the College’s standing as a world leading university based in London.
-Annually the HR Division undertakes a benchmarking exercise to review the College’s salaries against the Russell Group, London Higher Education Sector and London market pay rates.
+Annually the HR Division undertakes a benchmarking exercise to review the College’s salaries against the Russell Group, London Higher Education Sector, agreed relevant benchmark comparators and London market pay rates.
 This information is shared with the Provost’s Board which reviews the College’s approach to pay which includes the annual pay award and the criteria for the review of individual salaries.

 All staff will be positively reviewed on an annual basis to ensure pay is in line with benchmark information and the contribution expected for their role.
 Most staff will receive the College’s annual pay award negotiated with the College’s trade unions.
 Any further review will be exceptional, based on the pay relativity criteria, or as a result of automatic incremental progression where applicable.